How do you say SWMS?

 Why do we need a society for women in marine science?

 The history of oceanography, or marine science, lies in seafarer’s notes on features they encountered on their voyages.
 In later times explorations were undertaken by various navies as they wanted to use the information for their fleets.
 Because of this, and because early marine sciences focused mainly on the physics of ocean circulation, oceanography started out as a predominantly male field of science.
 Nowadays many women are interested in marine science, but though there are many female students, very few senior scientists are women.
-Lack of role female models and support are a few of the reasons why women do not stay in the field.
+Lack of female role models and support are a few of the reasons why women do not stay in the field.
 SWMS aims to be a source of support for women in marine science.

 What does SWMS do?